szaumoor/ZSTweaks/README.md

 - Both: act as a +5 weapon for the purposes of what they can hit and in terms of THAC0
 - Icingdeath: it's a "frost" weapon, and as such, it also inflicts 1d3 cold damage per hit, +5 against creatures immune to fire (fire elementals, fire salamanders, fire giants...).
 It's also considered a silver weapon.
-- Twinkle: it has a defensive theme, therefore: added +2 bonus against slashing, piercing and missile, +1 Save vs. Spell, +8% physical damage resistance
+- Twinkle: it has a defensive theme, therefore: added +2 AC bonus against slashing, piercing and missile, +1 Save vs. Spell, +8% physical damage resistance

 **Component 1580:** Make Hawksight +2 improve your senses, reflexes, and accuracy more keenly

 This component takes the description more seriously, and hence, other than giving +1 Dexterity it also:

-- +4 THAC0
+- Has +4 THAC0 bonus instead of +2
 - Universal +1 Saving Throw bonus
 - +1/2 APR
-- Charge ability: Detect Invisibility and Evil twice per day

 **Component 1581:** Make Hawksight's description unique and add a minor power to it

 This component requires the previous one, and it adds a description worth-reading (YMMV).
 I really dislike items with unique names, but with no interesting description or brief backstory.
 It seems lazy and uninteresting to add a named item without any background.
 Additionally, it adds a minor power to it, based on this brief backstory.
 See ZSTweaks/unique_descriptions.md for details.

-"Charge abilities:
-– Twice per day, invoke the spirit of Arannis Alderlight to detect invisiblity and evil."

 </details>